The Taliban believe their rule is open-ended and don't plan to lift the ban on female education

-Zabihullah Mujahid brushed aside any questions from The Associated Press about restrictions on girls and women, saying he had nothing new to say on the matter while also indicating the status quo will remain.
-The ban on girls attending school beyond sixth grade was the first of what in the second year of Taliban control became a flurry of restrictions that now keep Afghan girls and women from classrooms, most jobs and much of public life.
+Zabihullah Mujahid brushed aside any questions from The Associated Press about restrictions on girls and women, saying the status quo will remain.
+The ban on girls attending school beyond sixth grade was the first of what became a flurry of restrictions that now keep Afghan women from classrooms, most jobs and much of public life.

-They marked their second anniversary as rulers of Afghanistan on Tuesday, which was declared a public holiday.
-Women, largely barred from public life, didn’t take part in the festivities.

 In the southern city of Kandahar, the spiritual birthplace of the Taliban, military personnel posed with armored vehicles.
-Young men rode through the city on two wheels or four, waving flags and brandishing weapons.
-Toddlers clutched smaller white Taliban flags with a photo of the Defense Minister Maulvi Mohammad Yaqoob on the bottom right corner.
+Young men rode through the city on bicycles, motorcycles and cars, waving flags and brandishing weapons.
+Toddlers clutched small white Taliban flags bearing a photo of Defense Minister Maulvi Mohammad Yaqoob on the bottom right corner.

-In the capital, Kabul, pick-up trucks crammed with males of various ages wound their way through the city.
-Men swarmed Martyrs Square, taking selfies and clambering on to a monument.
+In the capital, Kabul, pick-up trucks crammed with men and boys wound their way through the city.
+Men swarmed Martyrs Square, taking selfies and clambering onto a monument.
 Boys posed with rifles.

 Over the past two years, it has become increasingly apparent that the seat of power is in Kandahar, the home of supreme leader Hibatullah Akhundzada, rather than the Taliban-led government in Kabul.